aerogear/aerogear.org/docs/specs/aerogear-data-sync/index.md

 As soon as we have a rough data-model defined, we can start dabbling around different API levels to be served:

-(parts **I think** are potentially deliverable for a 1.0)

 - level 0: explodes when there's a conflict
 - level 1: semi-automatic conflict resolution via something like google's diff-match-patch
 - level 2: business rules determine who wins a conflicting update (supervisor wins over normal user)

-(parts **I think** are potentially deliverable for a 2.0)

-- level 3: real-time updates via diff-match-patch
-- level 4: real-time updates via OT/EC

 All those proposed API operations should be serializable, meaning I can potentially keep doing changes offline then just replying them to the server when online.